 Assistant Professor, Computer Science.
 PhD.

-PhD candidate in Media and Communications and within the Living Archives Research Project.
+PhD in Media and Communications and within the Living Archives Research Project.

 » Contact Jacek